Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Results

 \section{Results}

 This section is organized as follows.
 We begin in Sec.~\ref{subsec:num_detail} by describing the numerical details of our calculations.
 In Sec.~\ref{zpe_rdf_gs}, we analyze the zero-point energy and radial distribution functions of the ground state.
 Next, Sec.~\ref{subsec:excite_lorentz} presents the Lorentzian spectrum derived from the computed energy levels.
-Finally, Secs.~\ref{subsec:relative_similarity} and \ref{subsec:worldline} report our findings on relative similarity and hydrogen permutation worldlines for various states.
+Finally, Sec.~\ref{subsec:relative_similarity} reports our findings on relative similarity for various states.